Hurricane Polymar: Abilities

-Hurricane Polymar's main ability, aside from augmented strength and high-speed rotation, is transforming into one of five different vehicles (described below).
+Hurricane Polymar's main ability, aside from augmented strength and high-speed rotation, is transforming into one of five different vehicles.
 Polymar's suit can also last up to forty-six minutes and one second before having to transform back; if Takeshi does not reverse the transformation, he is in danger of dying from hyperthermia.
 Since the suit is powered by magnetism, it is vulnerable to high voltage and will also lose power in temperatures lower than −50 degrees Celsius.
 When inactive, the suit is disguised as Takeshi's motorcycle helmet.